Don Bosco Technical Institute: Clubs and Organizations

-Since the opening of the school, it has offered a variety of diverse student organizations and clubs, including:

-The school has been recognized for its renowned debate team, which has competed and placed successfully in local and national debate tournaments, even though mainly composed of underclassmen.
-For the first time in the school's history, it sent a Public Forum Debate Team to the National Championships held in June 2008 in Las Vegas, Nevada.
-This team was composed of junior classmen Evan Godfrey and Aris Govjian.
+Since the founding of the school, it has offered a variety of diverse student organizations and clubs.
+The school has been recognized for its renowned speech and debate team, which has competed and placed successfully in local and national tournaments, even though it is mainly composed of underclassmen.
+For the first time in the school's history, it sent a Public Forum Debate Team to the National Championships held in June 2008 in Las Vegas, Nevada, composed of juniors.

-The school also has a special relationship with its "sister schools": Ramona Convent in Alhambra; San Gabriel Mission High School in San Gabriel; and Alverno in Sierra Madre; The school participates with its sister schools in several activities and organizations:
+The school also has a special relationship with its "sister schools": Ramona Convent in Alhambra, San Gabriel Mission High School in San Gabriel, and Alverno in Sierra Madre.
+The schools participate in several activities and organizations together: